Interventional Radiology vs Radiation Oncology: What You Should Know

 Several different methods exist in the field of Radiation Oncology:

 - External beam radiation therapy uses high-energy x-rays to target the cancer cells at a tumor site while sparing surrounding, healthy tissue.
 This is done using a machine that accelerates electrons to produce gamma rays, also called a linear accelerator.

 - Proton therapy is another form of external beam therapy, which works by using charged atoms to destroy the tumor.

 - Other therapies deliver radiation to the inside of the body from an implanted source.
 This source, whether it be needles, seeds, wires, or catheters, is radioactive and can be temporary or permanently placed inside the body.

 Safety For The Doctors and Patients

 In both Interventional Radiology and Radiation Oncology, safety is of paramount importance.
-Any treatment must occur is a very organized way in order to ensure that radiation is only being applied to the appropriate areas and that only the patient is receiving the treatment.
-This means that doctors must be precautious not only for their patients’ overall health, but also for themselves.
+Any treatment must occur in a very organized way in order to ensure that radiation is only being applied to the appropriate areas and that only the patient is receiving the treatment.
+This means that doctors must be precautious not only for their patients’ overall health but also for themselves.